pretoriusdre/share-dinkum/README.md

 Any time that a **[SellAllocation]** does not completely consume the target parcel, that parcel is bifurcated.
 That is, the original parcel is marked as inactive, and replaced by a 'sold' parcel, and an 'unsold' parcel.
 The original cost base is apportioned between them, and each of these parcels points to the parcel from which it was derived from.
 Each sell allocation represents a capital gain or loss, which are also allocated to a **[FiscalYear]**

-Any time you enter an **[CostBaseAdjustment]**, i.e. AMIT cost base adjustment, the amount of the adjustment is automatically apportioned to all unsold parcels, using a weighting of the quantity of shares * the proportion of the fiscal year held.
+Any time you enter an **[CostBaseAdjustment]**, i.e. AMIT cost base adjustment, the amount of the adjustment is automatically apportioned to all unsold **[Parcel]**, using a weighting of the quantity of shares * the proportion of the fiscal year held.
 The algorithm automatically creates the required **[CostBaseAdjustmentAllocation]** objects.

 If you encounter a **[ShareSplit]** event, you enter the before and after units held, and this will replace the old parcels with new ones with the adjusted cost base and quantity.